 The table below outlines the states currently leading the way in age verification laws and what their legislation entails.

 Note: Several of these laws have faced legal challenges and may be delayed or modified.
-However, they reflect a nationwide trend towards state-enforced online age verification.
+They reflect a nationwide trend towards state-enforced online age verification.
+Status current as of June 2026.

 Age verification methods are evolving quickly and not all approaches are considered legally robust.
 The following are among the most commonly used today: